20 Things I Would Do if I Were a High School Principal

 16. Give Them a Say.
 At the beginning of a term, I would ask teachers to provide a rough outline of the content to be taught to their classes, and then give students a large say in how it is to be learnt and assessed.
 I think we would be amazed at the innovative ideas they would come up with.

 18. Collaboration vs Competition.
 I would do away with any ‘academic’ awards which are based on some students having better marks than others.
 This is one of the primary causes of students and parents believing that marks are more important than learning.
 It is not a wishy-washy ‘everyone’s a winner’ philosophy, but one that seeks to address the misguided thinking which encourages ‘excellence through competition’ in learning.
 It is faulty to assume that these awards are solely about rewarding excellence – they are not.
 Rather, giving the mark-harvesters an award is assumed to be a good way to motivate those who have not received an award to try harder in order to get one next time.
 The logic used here is sound in many sports, but not in academics.
-(Ponder the difference between what an Olympic medalalist is rewarded for, and why a Nobel Prize is awarded.)
+(Ponder the difference between what an Olympic medalist is rewarded for, and why a Nobel Prize is awarded.)
 The reason has to do with the fact that it encourages the wrong sort of behaviour.
 Instead of giving awards for academic merit (ie: rewarding the test-takers) I would give awards to those students who have helped others through peer tutoring, those who have consistently handed in work which is innovative and beyond expectations, those who helped out with community projects, those who have set an example to their peers, and – most importantly – those who have tried to challenge themselves to learn better.
 There are a number of ways we could actually measure and implement this way of doing things.
 All we have to do is to look at how they do things in Finland!
 (Please take a few minutes to watch the video behind the previous link if you have never heard about Finland’s revolutionary education system.)

 19. Thinking as a Subject.
 Very few schools teach students how to think.
 We expect that they will know how to study and maximise their time in our classes by harnessing their particular bouquet of learning styles, but we never show them how to actually find out what these are.
 We tell them to think carefully about where they find their information, and not to plagiarise, but we seldom give them the precise research and analysis skills required to produce a high-quality research assignment.
 And we certainly do not talk to them about logical fallacies and how to spot errors in thinking.
 To remedy this, I would have Thinking 101 as a subject, particularly for the junior grades.
 This compulsory subject would include training students to think critically about any information they receive, turning them from passive consumers of knowledge, into active thinkers.
 I would also want them to explore theories of multiple intelligence, and to develop the twin habits of reflection and metacognition.
 Web research skills, and web-site evaluation techniques would also be emphasised, as would spotting and avoiding common logical fallacies.
-Learning how to think must always preceed any actual syllabus related content at my school.
+Learning how to think must always precede any actual syllabus related content at my school.
 As part of this Programme, I would want students to come to realise that a good blend of subjects is vital towards becoming a more holistic thinker.
 Also, that developing compassion and emotional intelligence are as important as good cognitive abilities.
-Every student must therefore be encouraged to select a good balance of subjects from the Arts, Humanities and STEM subjects.
+Every student must, therefore, be encouraged to select a good balance of subjects from the Arts, Humanities and STEM subjects.

 20. No Detentions.
 There has to be a better way than imprisoning students and making them do menial work as punishment for their crimes.
-Schools should be centers of learning, not incarceration facilities.
+Schools should be centres of learning, not incarceration facilities.
 Perhaps if students are excited about learning, and perhaps if we show them the respect we want them to show us, and perhaps if learning is individualised and relevant we will have less truancy and acting out, and thus less of a need to punish.
 But how to punish those who do break the rules?
 Honestly, I am not sure… but I fail to see how belittling and embarrassing students by putting them on detention can be the answer.

 My own principal listens to many of my ideas, and has also implemented many of them, so this is by no means directed at him.
 In fact, a fair portion of these ideas are derived from what is already happening where I work, under his dynamic leadership.
 However, I do believe that many school leaders (including my own) could find something here of worth to implement at their own schools.
-I would love to know if you have tried to make any of these ideas work, either as a teacher, or as a school leader.
+I would love to know if you have tried to make any of these ideas work, either as a teacher or as a school leader.

 Please feel free to add your experiences and suggestions below.